rsyncOSX/RsyncUIBuilt/content/post/navigation.md

 categories = ["Navigation"]
 lastmod = "2024-02-27"
 +++
 The main navigation, when RsyncUI starts, is by a `NavigationSplitView`: *A view that presents views in two or three columns, where selections in leading columns control presentations in subsequent columns.* RsyncUI utilizes two columns.
 Left column for main functions and the right column for details about each main function.
-The details part is computed every time the user select a function like the Synchronize view, Tasks view and so on.
-The navigation within usersetting is also by `NavigationSplitView`.
-The function `SidebarRow(sidebaritem: selectedview) -> View` returns icons for the sidebar functions.
+The `NavigationLink` choose the right details part depended upont the value of `selectedview`.
+The left column is built in the order of the enum values.

 ```bash
 enum Sidebaritems: String, Identifiable, CaseIterable {